was111607/sample-gcp-nlp-flask/backend_api/README.md

 ## Running Locally (Optionally)
 Alternatively, if you do not wish to use the Cloud Shell you can setup the Cloud SDK on your local machine instead.
+This will allow you to run the app entirely from your local machine instead of the cloud shell console.

 Download the Cloud SDK here https://cloud.google.com/sdk/docs/downloads-interactive